shahraj81/aida/tools/aida-evaluation/README.md

 * Printing system-gold cluster similarities.
 * Total number of errors in log files being reported in results.json file.
 * Key corresponding to the score for Temporal Metric in results.json file corrected, and renamed from 'TemporalMetric_F1' to 'TemporalMetric_S'.
+* A bug in Frame Metric scorer corrected.

 ## 08/26/2020:
 * JPG files were not included in the boundary files due to a typo in the boundary file generator.
 These have now been included in the docker.
 Note that while fixing this bug, we discovered that IC001VGHH.jpg had some encoding error due to which the boundary file has a width-height of 0x0 corresponding to this image.